Few goaltenders stopped the puck so well for so long as Dominik Hasek. None did it with more originality.

 Lidstrom made hockey look easy.
 He wasn't the fastest skater in the NHL, but he always seemed to be in the right place at the right time.
 His shot wasn't the hardest, but he seemed to have a knack for getting the puck through traffic to the net.
 He wasn't terribly physical, but knew how to tie up opponents and give his goaltenders a good look at the puck.

 Whatever needed to be done, Lidstrom did it.
 Perfectly.

-In his NHL100 profile of Lidstrom, author Stu Hackel writes that the Swedish star's game was all steak, no sizzle.
+In his NHL100 profile of Lidstrom, author Stu Hackel wrote that the Swedish star's game was all steak, no sizzle: